scottrobinson2/Prompts/Preparation and Outlining/CaseReview-Overview.md

 2. **Clarification Phase**

 After that first pass
     a) Provide a short summary of everything.
-(1 paragraph maximu) (e.g., this is a DUI arest.
+(1 paragraph maximum) (e.g., this is a DUI arest.
 Client was stopped for speeding.
 Officer arrested him after doing field sobriety exerciese.
 He provided a test sample of .091 and .092)
     b) Provide a short list possible legal and consitutional issues that were spotted. (e.g., during the field sobreiety exercises, the client was asked to count backwards, but the officer never read him his Miranda rights.)
     c) Provide 2 or more concrete examples drawn from your review where the officer or witnesses statements conflict with objective evidence. (for instance, "I noticed Officer Smith's affidavit conflicts with the dashboard-cam timestamp.
 Would you like me to focus on that?").
     d) Next, ask the user: